 The reason for this is because you know what your interests and hobbies are, what you want going forward and what you don’t enjoy having in a relationship.

 Wherever you are located in the world, or where you may even relocate to, there are always going to be single people for all sorts of reasons.
-In the US alone, show that for men between the ages of 50 and 64, 27% are single, and similarly, for women in the same age bracket, 29% are single.
+In the US alone, statistics carried out in 2020 show that for men between the ages of 50 and 64, 27% are single, and similarly, for women in the same age bracket, 29% are single.
 This is nearly a third, so don’t listen to those who put you down about dating in your 50s.

 You’ll Have No Money for Retirement